TasmanianNoob/NoesisBGFXTesting/README.md

 Example is a conversion of this project https://github.com/Noesis/Tutorials/tree/master/Samples/IntegrationGLUT You can press F1 to view debug information.
 No idea if it's useful though.

-Here's an example of the intended output: https://imgur.com/warYgWY.gif
+Here's an example of the intended output (The mouse click artifacts aren't actually there): https://imgur.com/warYgWY.gif

-And here's an example of the current output using bgfx: https://imgur.com/0p98hhC.gif
+And here's an example of the current output using bgfx (The mouse click artifacts aren't actually there): https://imgur.com/0p98hhC.gif

 This project was made in CLion on windows.
 I use vcpkg for bgfx, glfw3 and glm.
 There are other packages in vcpkg.json.
 No idea why; they might be needed.